aroario2003/random-configuration-files/README.md

 ## Good to Know

 There is an `autostart` file within the `openbox` directory which will spawn a conky and tint2 on startup, Also a polybar instance is set to launch on startup.
 I have uploaded the polybar configuration folder and will be adding the instructions for making it work soon.
-For now, just earse that from the file.
+Please make sure to take a look at the `autostart` file and make any changes that are necessary to  fit your needs.

 ## Updates